steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ## Commit Notes
 #### General
-    ErrorCodes vs Exceptions
-        Dispatcher
-            ExceptionSolver
+    Should Query implement IQuery for DI best practices?
+    Document IProjectModel
+    Simplify Dto.IProjectModel.

     Why is it (intermittently) necessary to run ModelRelief before testrunner? testrunner does initiialize the database....
         Restore logic?

-    Is the test for stderr output valid?
-        Can the return status be tested?

-    Add templates (without a ProjectId) to seed new Prpjects/Models
+    Add templates (without a ProjectId) to seed new Pr0jects/Models Default constructor initialization should serve as templates.

     Projects
         Active Project